 With regard to a criticality event in the 9215 Complex or 9204-2E Facility, in addition to the potential for injury or death from the physical effects of the accident, severe worker exposures could also occur inside the facility.
 Depending on distance and the amount of intervening shielding material, lethal doses composed of radiation could occur.
-NNSA expects that less than 100 workers would be in either the 9215 Complex or 9204-2E Facility.
-NNSA further expects that the direct radiation doses of a nuclear criticality event, if one occurred, would likely not extend beyond the building boundary, and that distance and shielding (e.g., containers, process equipment, and the walls of the facility) would make the likely effects of direct radiation at the site boundary negligible (CNS 2020a).
+NNSA estimates that less than 100 workers would be in either the 9215 Complex or 9204-2E Facility.
+NNSA further estimates that the direct radiation doses of a nuclear criticality event, if one occurred, would likely not extend beyond the building boundary, and that distance and shielding (e.g., containers, process equipment, and the walls of the facility) would make the likely effects of direct radiation at the site boundary negligible (CNS 2020a).
 With a seismically-qualified system, a criticality would be detected by the criticality alarm system, and an evacuation alarm would be sounded.
 All personnel would immediately evacuate the building.
 The existing criticality alarm systems in the 9215 Complex and 9204-2E Facility are not seismically-qualified.
-A current project under the ELP is, however, installing a modern, seismically-qualified criticality alarm system in the 9204-2E Facility.
+A current project under the ELP is underway, however, to install a modern, seismically-qualified criticality alarm system in the 9204-2E Facility.
 A similar project is planned for the 9215 Complex in the near future.
+Both projects are expected to be completed and operational before approximately 2026.
+The current system and the new system will alarm in time to allow complete evacuation during a criticality event.
+The current system was installed in the 1980's and has operated for decades.
+The addition of a new system is primarily to enhance confidence as NNSA extends the life of the facilities.